Law Firms and Accounting Practices

 Route incoming files to the right matter or engagement, surface the key details for review, and make it obvious what needs human attention next.

-Turn key dates and workflow milestones into reminders, internal check-ins, and client communications so the firm is relying less on memory.
+Turn key dates and workflow milestones into reminders, firm check-ins, and client communications so the firm is relying less on memory.

 Recurring reporting without spreadsheet cleanup